sammaxfleet/thisorthatpp5/README.md

 ## PROJECT  OBJECTIVE -

 To provide a stable, interactive platform for fashion enthusiasts.
-For the user to find fashion inspiration & be able to like, Comment and Follow on their favourites Users.
+For the user to find fashion inspiration & be able to like, Comment, Follow & save posts on their favourites Users/posts.
-For the site to give the user the ability to interact with other Users, create a Profile & also Upload Posts.
+For the site to give the user the ability to interact with other Users, create a Profile & also Upload Posts of their own.
 The objective is to see different outfits and latest trends, celebrities have access to the lastest fashion drops.
 This allows the user to keep up with trends & decide where they take the inspiration for their own expression, events, birthday's, social media etc.
 So much fashion inspiration is spread over different platforms this essentially creates a site that brings all the interaction into one place.